Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Evaluation

-For simplicity, we only show the results of Prefetch+Reload on Intel Xeon Platinum 8124M processor.
-However, we have obtained similar results running both Prefetch+Prefetch and Prefetch+Reload on all the processors listed in Table~\ref{processor}.
-We use a waiting time of 1000 cycles between the prefetch and reload steps.
-Figure~\ref{rsa_result} shows the time measurement of the reload step for 100 samples: a higher reload latency (over 150 cycles) indicates that the victim did not access the target cache line during the last waiting interval; a lower reload latency (less than 100 cycles) means the victim did access.
-As mentioned above, according to the algorithm, an access on \texttt{sqr} followed by an access on \texttt{mul} indicates a bit ``1'', and two consecutive accesses on \texttt{sqr} (one from the current iteration, one from the next iteration) indicate a bit ``0'' (in the current iteration).
-Thus, part of the exponent \textit{e} shown in Figure~\ref{rsa_result} is ``00101011110''.
+\textbf{Results.} For simplicity, we only show the attack results of Prefetch+Prefetch on the Intel Xeon Platinum 8151 processor.
+However, we have performed this attack on other processors listed in Table~\ref{processor} too, using both Prefetch+Prefetch and Prefetch+Reload.
+Here we use a waiting latency of 500 cycles in each iteration of Prefetch+Prefetch.
+Figure~\ref{rsa_result} shows the timing measurement results from the attacker for 200 samples: a lower prefetch latency (less than 100 cycles) indicates that the victim did not access the target cache line during the last iteration; a higher prefetch latency (around 200 cycles) means the victim did access.
+As explained above, an access to \texttt{sqr} followed by an access to \texttt{mul} indicates a bit ``1'', and two consecutive accesses to \texttt{sqr} (one from the current iteration, one from the next iteration) indicate a bit ``0'' (in the current iteration).
+Thus, part of the exponent \textit{e} shown in Figure~\ref{rsa_result} is ``111001011001''.
+The average attack accuracy is 96.2\%.